Semaglutide vs Tirzepatide: Which GLP-1 Is Right for You?

 Which Should You Choose?

 If you are starting your weight loss journey and want the most affordable, well-studied option, semaglutide is an excellent first choice.
-It has the longest track record, broad insurance support, and produces average weight loss of 15-17%.
-If you have a higher BMI, have not reached your target weight on semaglutide, or want the most aggressive results available, tirzepatide's dual-receptor mechanism delivers measurably more weight loss in clinical data.
+It has the longest track record and the FDA-approved version (Wegovy) demonstrated average weight loss of 15-17% in the STEP 1 trial.
+If you have a higher BMI, have not reached your target weight on semaglutide, or want the most aggressive results available, tirzepatide's dual-receptor mechanism showed measurably more weight loss in clinical data for the FDA-approved version (Zepbound).
 Your provider can help determine which medication aligns best with your health profile, budget, and goals.

 Frequently Asked Questions